Skip to main content

 R 792.10285 Notice of hearing.

 Rule 285.
-Notice shall be sent to the parties or their attorneys or authorized representatives of the time and date of the hearing, if telephonic, and the time, date, and place of the hearing, if by video conference or in-person, not less than 45 days before the hearing, unless otherwise ordered by the tribunal.
+Notice must be sent to the parties or their attorneys or authorized representatives not less than 45 days before the hearing, unless otherwise ordered by the tribunal.
+The notice must include the following information:

 R 792.10287 Evidence.

 Rule 287.
-(1) A copy of all evidence to be offered in support of a party’s contentions shall be filed with the tribunal and served upon the opposing party or parties not less than 21 days before the date of the scheduled hearing, unless otherwise provided by the tribunal.
-Failure to comply with this subrule may result in the exclusion of the valuation disclosure or other written evidence at the time of the hearing because the opposing party or parties may have been denied the opportunity to adequately consider and evaluate the valuation disclosure or other written evidence before the date of the scheduled hearing.
+(1) A copy of all evidence, other than rebuttal evidence, to be offered in support of a party’s contentions must be filed with the tribunal and served on the opposing parties not less than 21 days before the date of the scheduled hearing, unless otherwise ordered by the tribunal.
+Failure to comply with this subrule may result in the exclusion of the valuation disclosure or other written evidence at the time of the hearing because the opposing parties may have been denied the opportunity to adequately consider and evaluate the valuation disclosure or other written evidence before the date of the scheduled hearing.
+If a valuation disclosure or other written evidence is excluded, the tribunal shall indicate the basis of the exclusion in the decision.

-(2) Service of the evidence shall be made on the opposing party or parties unless an attorney or authorized representative has entered an appearance in the contested case on behalf of that opposing party or parties and then service shall be made on the attorney or authorized representative.
+(2) Service of the evidence must be made on the opposing parties unless an attorney or authorized representative has entered an appearance in the contested case on behalf of an opposing party and then service must be made on the attorney or authorized representative for that party.

 Rule 289.
-(1) A party may submit exceptions to a decision by a referee or an administrative law judge, other than tribunal member, by filing the exceptions with the tribunal and serving a copy on the opposing party or parties within 20 days of the entry of the decision.
-The exceptions are limited to the evidence submitted prior to or otherwise admitted at the hearing and any matter addressed in the proposed opinion and judgment and shall demonstrate good cause as to why the decision should be adopted, modified, or a rehearing held.
-For purposes of this subrule, “good cause” means error of law, mistake of fact, fraud, or any other reason the tribunal considers sufficient and material.
+(1) A party may submit exceptions to a decision by a referee or an administrative law judge, other than a tribunal member, by filing with the tribunal and serving on the opposing parties the exceptions within 20 days after the entry of the decision.
+The exceptions must be signed and are limited to the evidence submitted before or otherwise admitted at the hearing and any matter addressed in the proposed opinion and judgment and demonstrate good cause as to why the decision should be adopted, modified, or a rehearing held.
+As used in this subrule, “good cause” means error of law, mistake of fact, fraud, or any other reason the tribunal considers sufficient and material.

-(2) The opposing party or parties may file and serve a response to the exceptions within 14 days of the service of the exceptions on that party.
+(2) The opposing parties may file with the tribunal and serve on all other parties a response to the exceptions within 14 days after the service of the exceptions on those parties.
+The response must be signed.

-(3) Service of the exceptions or response shall be made on the opposing party or parties unless an attorney or authorized representative has entered an appearance in the contested case on behalf of that opposing party or parties and then service shall be made on the attorney or authorized representative.
+(3) Service of the exceptions or a response must be made on the opposing parties.
+If an attorney or authorized representative has entered an appearance in the contested case on behalf of the opposing parties, service must be made on the attorney or authorized representative for the opposing parties.

-(4) The party who files exceptions or a response shall also file with the tribunal, or include as a part of the exceptions or response, a statement attesting to the service of the exceptions or response on the opposing party or parties or their attorney or authorized representative.
-The statement shall specify who was served with the exceptions or response and the date and method by which the exceptions or response was served.
+(4) The party that files exceptions or a response shall also file a proof of service or statement attesting to the service of the exceptions or response on all other parties or their attorney or authorized representative.
+The statement must specify who was served with the exceptions or response and the date and method by which the exceptions or response was served.
+If no statement attesting to the service of the exceptions or response is filed, the tribunal shall issue a notice of no action.
+If the statement is filed within the time period provided in the notice of no action described in R 792.10221(11), action shall be taken on the exceptions or response.

 (5) A rehearing, if held, shall be conducted by a tribunal member in a manner to be determined by the tribunal and may be limited to the evidence considered at the hearing.